javierlimt6/ip/AI.md

 Record of use
 - Assistant: GitHub Copilot (GPT-5 mini, Preview)
 - Dates: 2025-08-25 to 2025-08-27
-- Purpose: code generation, refactoring, persistence and error-handling guidance for the Friday
+- Purpose: code generation, refactoring, persistence and error-handling guidance for the Friday CLI project.